Appendix VI

 The reporting of rape and other forms of sexual assault follows the same procedures as the reporting of any crime.
 No special information is required, but the report needs to include certain standard information such as where the incident occurred, to whom (identified by name and age) and exactly what happened.

 Once a victim of sexual assault has chosen to notify authorities about the assault and chooses to pursue prosecution, a medical legal examination should be performed as soon after the assault as possible and within hours for evidence.
-For more information, please see the Sexual Misconduct/Title IX Information webpage.
+For more information, please see the Title IX and SB 493 Information webpage.

 Campus Police